This section provides an overview of deployment options for your virtual assets. Sections include:

 Then, once the virtual asset is operating properly, you can use the Virtualize Desktop GUI to move it to a "production" Virtualize server for centralized, team-wide access.
 You can think of this as your dedicated "Production" server where your created virtual assets are actually consumed.
 This re-deployment can be done by simply dragging the related .pva file from the remote "Staging" server to the remote "Production" server host (in the Virtualize Server view).

-- Create projects within the VirtualAssets project.
+- Create virtual assets within the VirtualAssets project.

-Using Drag/Drop or Copy/Paste
+Drag/Drop or Copy/Paste

 The fastest way to deploy a virtual asset to a local or remote server or to move virtual assets from one server to another is as follows: